Kalervo Palsa

-Huugo Kalervo Palsa, known as Kalle (12 March 1947 – 3 October 1987), was a Finnish artist whose style has been described as fantastic realism.
+Huugo Kalervo Palsa, known as Kalle (12 March 1947 – 3 October 1987), was a Finnish artist whose style has been described as fantastic expressionism, often influenced by depictions of sexuality.

-Although his work did not draw significant attention in his lifetime, Kalervo Palsa has experienced a more recent revival since the publication of critical works, a biography and two major retrospectives in Helsinki and Pori.
+Although his work did not draw significant attention in his lifetime, Kalervo Palsa's reputation grew after being the subject of exhibitions and writings following his death.
+In 2013, a film based on his life, Kalervo Palsa ja kuriton käsi was released.
+In 2013, his house was converted into the Palsa Museum, dedicated to his work.

 Life

 Palsa was a native of Kittilä in Lapland.
-While he lived there, his residence was a tiny studio cabin, closer to a shack than a house.
+As a child, he grew up in a dysfunctional household where display of emotion was discouraged.

+Palsa began keeping a journal in which he recorded his thoughts in the early 1960s.
+His work was first exhibited in Rovaniemi in 1967, and he became the first member of his family to graduate high school in 1970.
+He spent time in the 1970s as an art student in Helsinki, but resided permanently at a small studio cabin in Kittilä.
 It was connected to electricity by a long extension cable from a nearby house, and Palsa called it his "Getsemane" after the biblical site, or sometimes his "castle in the clouds".

 Palsa died in 1987, lying in bed at home alone with pneumonia.

 Legacy

 During his life he had artist friends including Reidar Särestöniemi, but his two biggest supporters were his mother, and his soulmate/muse Maj-Lis Pitkänen, the sister of his childhood sweetheart Maaret.

-After his death Maj-Lis led a long-term campaign to install a memorial cenotaph for Palsa, which was sculpted by the Finnish artist, Pekka Pitkänen, Maj-Lis's husband.
+After his death, Maj-Lis was bequeathed his artistic works and journal, and donated them to the Kiasma art museum in 1999.
+She would later go on to curate several exhibitions of his work and to edit compilations of his writings.
+She led a long-term campaign to install a memorial cenotaph for Palsa, which was sculpted by the Finnish artist, Pekka Pitkänen, Maj-Lis's husband.
 The statue, shaped like a stylized seed or bullroarer, was viewed by the parish as pagan, or even representing female sexual organs.
 Some argued against Palsa's burial in the parish due to his supposed sexual perversion, though his reputation has been partially rehabilitated since.